Some Brands Take the Power of Being Climate Neutral Seriously

 In a Q + A with the company, here is a look at what Climate Neutral Certification means to consumers and our purchasing power:

-What can we do as consumers and a species to contribute to lowering carbon emission and our overall carbon footprint?
+What can we do as consumers and a species to contribute to lowering carbon emissions and our overall carbon footprint?

 We can start by supporting, and purchasing, products exclusively from brands that are actively reducing their carbon footprint throughout their supply chains.
 Brands and manufacturers are our largest polluters, and consumers can catalyze change within brands through how they choose who they purchase from.
 There are many resources you can shop to live more sustainably now, but the hope is for Climate Neutral to bring unity across industries with an easy marketing message for consumers to understand.
 Consumers shouldn’t have to download an app to understand which products are sustainable.